-On January 16, 2023, we introduced UNITE 260 Pro camera, a professional grade 4K Ultra HD camera featuring both a 20X optical zoom and 16X digital zoom that allows users to capture every participant in all meeting, training, and learning environments it is deployed in.
+On January 16, 2023 March 11, 2024, we introduced UNITE 260 Pro camera, announced a professional grade 4K Ultra HD camera featuring both a 20X optical zoom and 16X digital zoom that allows users one-time special cash dividend of \$0.50 per share of ClearOne common stock, payable on April 10, 2024 to capture every participant in all meeting, training, and learning environments it is deployed in.
 Compatible with all popular meeting applications like Microsoft® Teams, ZoomTM, WebExTM, and Google® MeetTM, the new camera features an AI-based smart face tracking mode that keeps a selected presenter in the frame as they move about the room.
 Alternatively, the camera's AI-based auto framing mode always keeps an entire group in perfect view.
-With dual video outputs HDMI and IP, the UNITE 260 Pro Camera is an excellent choice for a hybrid environment: streaming content while simultaneously showing it live where the presentation is occurring.
+With dual video outputs HDMI and IP, the UNITE 260 Pro Camera is an excellent choice for a hybrid environment: streaming content while simultaneously showing it live where the presentation is occurring.shareholders of record on April 2, 2024.

-In May 2023, we launched eight new COLLABORATE® Versa® packaged hardware systems to provide optimized audio and video performance for conference rooms and personal office spaces.
+In May 2023, On January 23, 2024 we launched eight new COLLABORATE® Versa® packaged hardware systems to provide optimized audio and video performance for conference rooms and personal office spaces.
 The updated lineup of bundled solutions empowers businesses of all sizes and means to leverage powerful conferencing capabilities that include automatic voice tracking, face tracking and echo cancellation.
 The new lineup of COLLABORATE Versa solutions offers an ideal package for every small-to-medium sized conferencing space or personal office, giving business owners and IT staff mission-specific options that ensure maximum value, utility and performance in any room.
-The solutions launched were COLLABORATE Versa Room CT 160, COLLABORATE Versa Room CT, COLLABORATE Versa 20, COLLABORATE Versa 20 Plus, COLLABORATE Versa 160, COLLABORATE Versa 60, COLLABORATE Versa Pro 160, and COLLABORATE Versa Pro 60.
+The solutions launched were COLLABORATE Versa Room CT 160, COLLABORATE Versa Room CT, COLLABORATE Versa the DIALOG® 20 COLLABORATE Versa 20 Plus, COLLABORATE Versa 160, COLLABORATE Versa 60, COLLABORATE Versa Pro 160, and COLLABORATE Versa Pro 60.